facebook/react/fixtures/nesting/README.md

 ```

 The implementation of the `src/modern/lazyLegacyRoot.js` helper is included so you can tweak it and customize it to your needs.
-Remember to test lazy loading with the production builds because the bundler may not opimize it in development.
+Remember to test lazy loading with the production builds because the bundler may not optimize it in development.

 ### Context

 If you have nested trees managed by different versions of React, the inner tree won't "see" the outer tree's Context.

 This breaks third-party libraries like React Redux or React Router, as well as any of your own usage of Context (for example, for theming).

 To solve this problem, we read all the Contexts we care about in the outer tree, pass them to the inner tree, and then wrap the inner tree in the corresponding Providers.
 You can see this in action in two files:

 * `src/modern/lazyLegacyRoot.js`: Look for `useContext` calls, and how their results are combined into a single object that is passed through. **You can read more Contexts there** if your app requires them.
 * `src/legacy/createLegacyRoot.js`: Look for the `Bridge` component which receives that object and wraps its children with the appropriate Context Providers. **You can wrap them with more Providers there** if your app requires them.